Subscription Modal Banner

 • For homeowners associations: HLURB-issued Certificate of Registration and Articles of Association

-How to Get TIN Number for Corporations and Partnerships
+How to Get a TIN for Corporations and Partnerships

 1. Go to the RDO with jurisdiction over the location of the head office or branch office.

-2. Submit the TIN number requirements to the New Business Registrant Counter (NBRC).
+2. Submit the TIN requirements to the New Business Registrant Counter (NBRC).

 3. Pay the following BIR fees: